rowanmoul/ArchSecureDualBoot/README.md

 This guide wasn't originally going to include Arch Installation steps, but it is easiest to set all this up while doing a fresh install.
 Only steps that are not part of a typical install will be covered in detail.
 Everything else will be listed in brief only.
 See the [Official Install Guide](https://wiki.archlinux.org/index.php/Installation_guide) for details.
 Further, these steps will only install the bare minimum needed to boot Arch and do everything outlined in this guide.

+*If you already have a running Arch system, just check the list of packages to install below and make sure you aren't missing any, then skip ahead to the next section.*

 ### Pre Installation

 See [Pre Installation](https://wiki.archlinux.org/index.php/Installation_guide#Pre-installation).